 - Valley of Tombs is located to the west from the city.
 This is enormous cemetery with numerous beautiful monuments of art and architecture.
 Some tombs are below the ground, in many have been preserved rich decorations.
 Oldest funerary structures here are the funerary towers – multistorey structures built by the richest families of Palmyra.
 Best known is Tower of Elahbel.

 Palmyra has many more structures – remnants of Roman aqueduct, ruins of four Christian churches, numerous apartment buildings.

 The sands in Syria most likely hide many secrets which one day will tell how the civilization started on Earth.
-Throughout many millenia in this country appeared and disappeared many cities, some persist up to this day, some are in ruins but many are covered with sand.
-Here are found some of the oldest fortifications, palaces, castles and some of the oldest Christian churches.
+Throughout many millennia in this country appeared and disappeared many cities, some persist up to this day, some are in ruins but many are covered with sand.
+Here are found some of the oldest fortifications, palaces, castles, and some of the oldest Christian churches.

 It turns out that urban planning is very old profession.
 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.

 Wondermondo includes in the category of ancient cities and towns those settlements which have developed as urban areas at least 1500 years ago – around 500 AD.

 The main impression created by abandoned cities is intimate.
 This is a mixed feeling of sadness, unclear anxiety (“my city will not be eternal either”) and at the same time – inspiration by the abilities of our ancestors.
 Long ago, without electricity, paper, or different mechanisms, they managed to create magnificent structures, that covered many square kilometers.